Fit as a Mama Bear

 • Bake the cakes for 30-33 minutes keeping an eye on them in the last few minutes.
 They should be golden on top and VERY soft to the touch.

-• Remove from the oven and let the cakes cool fully (roughly one hour) in their pans before using a silicone spatula to remove them.
+• Remove from the oven and let the cakes cool fully (for roughly one hour) in the fridge in their pans before using a silicone spatula to remove them.
 Take care as they're delicate.

 • Once removed from the pans, pop the dairy-free vanilla cakes into the fridge until ready to ice.